lindseysim/templatize/README.md

 &nbsp;

-## More ##

-### Templatize vs Mustache ###
+## Templatize vs Mustache ##

+It's not a competition, but it's worth mentioning why there's a big library that emulates most of what [Mustache.js](https://github.com/janl/mustache.js/) does, while being different enough to be somewhat annoying to switch between both.
+As previously mentioned, this originally developed as an extremely minimal and lightweight implementation of a templating system, that only eventually blew up and became quite a full-on project.
+Partly because it contains some customizations I prefer and partly just as a side-project.

-The support for grammatically formatted [lists](#lists) and built-in formatters are unique to Templatize.
+The support for grammatically formatted [lists](#lists) and built-in formatters are unique to Templatize as well as the options to evaluation zero-values are true.

-Major syntax/usage differences include:
+#### Major syntax and usage differences include ####

-* [Evaluation of "truthiness"](#section-value-evaluation).
-Mustache reads `0` as false when evaluating a section whereas Templatize treats 0 as a valid value.
+**Scope for repeating sections**

-* Mustache treats template code within a repeating section as scoped within (not requiring dot notation to grab values from each list item within that section).
+Mustache treats template code within a repeating section as scoped within (not requiring dot notation to grab values from each list item within that section).
 Templatize still requires the full dot notation to grab data within a repeating section.

+**Scope for functions**

-* In Mustache, functions called within a section are given the `this` context of the data-binding of the section.
+In Mustache, functions called within a section are given the `this` context of the data-binding of the section.
 Thus calling a function in a repeating section changes the context to the item per iteration.
-In Templatize, you must instead pass the item as a parameter to the section.
-(See [Passing parameters to functions](#passing-parameters-to-functions)).

-Functional differences include:

-* Templatize currently has no support for custom delimiters.
-* Templatize does not implement caching of templates.
-All templates are parsed and render at call.
+In Templatize, functions are by default given the context of where the function lives within the data binding.
+To provide a different context, it must be explicitly called.
+See [Dynamically scoping functions](#dynamically-scoping-functions).

+**Partials**

-* Templatize has no inherent support for partials (though as Templatize maps and renders on runtime, a design pattern can easily work around this).
+Templatize has no inherent support for partials -- though as Templatize maps and renders on runtime, it is not really necessary.

-&nbsp;

-### Caching ###
+#### Architecture ####

+Templatize is data-binding-orientated.
+That it, it traverses the data bindings provided, and looks for tags in the template code that would be associated with said data binding.
+This results in potential artifacts such as [missing bindings](#missing-bindings).

+Additionally, Templatize looks outside-in.
+For example, in a nested function, the outside section is handled first, then the inner section.

+For example, the below code, because the sections 'overlap', will first handle the `{{#one}}...{{/one}}` section (because it comes first while traversing the data binding), hiding the opening tag `{{#two}}` and leaving behind the unpaired `{{/two}}` tag, which will be assumed in error and unhandled (unless the cleanup parameter is set).

 Mustache parses templates before rendering and maps all recognized markup locations.
-This introduces a bit of an overhead when first rendering a template and subsequently, Templatize is faster in that regard.
+This introduces a bit of an overhead when first rendering a template and subsequently, Templatize can be faster for the first run.
 However, the preprocessed map is cached in Mustache and all subsequent renders that use the same template are greatly improved in speed.
 If the same template is reused multiple times and speed is of the essence, Mustache may be a better choice.

 &nbsp;

+## Common errors and more ##

 ### Missing bindings ###